MohanGsk/ApplicationInsights-Home/Samples/IISConfigurator/api_EnableMonitoring.md

 **Required.** Use this parameter to supply a single iKey for use by all applications on the target machine.

 ### -instrumentationKeyMap
 **Required.** Use this parameter to supply multiple ikeys and a mapping of which apps to use which ikey.
+Using this, you can create a single installation script for several machines by setting the MachineFilter.

 #### Schema
 `@(@{MachineFilter='.*';AppFilter='.*';InstrumentationKey='xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx'})`